 In 2000 some of the contributors to SCAPE published a festschrift in honour of Professor Knut Faegri entitled “The Scandinavian Association for Pollination Ecology honours Knut Fægri” (Totland et al. 2000).

 SCAPE was the first international conference that I ever attended, as a PhD student in 1991, and it remains a meeting that I’m very fond of, and which I try to attend every other year or so.
-Since beginning my blog I’ve written accounts of the SCAPE meetings in 2012 and 2014; here are the links:
+Since beginning my blog I’ve written a number of accounts of the SCAPE meetings; if you search for “SCAPE” on the blog you will find them.

 This page was originally intended to be an entry in Wikipedia.
 However when I submitted it the Guardians of the Wiki declared that the meeting was not “notable” enough to warrant a page, so I’ve decided to host it here on my blog and use it to archive past SCAPE programmes and other information as it becomes available.